-Obtain and/or update information (for example, name, dose, route, frequency, purpose) on the medications the patient is currently taking.
+- 1. Obtain information on the medications the patient is currently taking when he or she is admitted to the hospital or is seen in an outpatient setting.
 This information is documented in a list or other format that is useful to those who manage medications.

-- Note 1: The practice obtains the patient's medication information at the beginning of an episode of care.
-The information is updated when the patient's medications change.

-Note 2: Current medications include those taken at scheduled times and those taken on an as-needed basis.
-See the Glossary for a definition of medications. - Note 3: It is often difficult to obtain complete information on current medications from a patient.
-A good faith effort to obtain this information from the patient and/or other sources will be considered as meeting the intent of the EP.
+Note 1: Current medications include those taken at scheduled times and those taken on an as-needed basis.
+See the Glossary for a definition of medications.
+Note 2: It is often difficult to obtain complete information on current medications from a patient.
+A good faith effort to obtain this information from the patient and/or other sources will be considered as meeting the intent of the EP. - Define the types of medication information to be collected in non-24-hour settings and different patient circumstances. - Note 1: Examples of non-24-hour settings include the emergency department, primary care, outpatient radiology, ambulatory surgery, and diagnostic settings.
+Note 2: Examples of medication information that may be collected include name, dose, route, frequency, and purpose.